rainlanguage/arb-bot/README.md

     Usage: node arb-bot [options]

     Options:
       -k, --key <private-key>        Private key of wallet that performs the transactions.
-Will override the 'WALLET_KEY' in '.env' file
+Will override the 'BOT_WALLET_PRIVATEKEY' in '.env' file
       -r, --rpc <url>                RPC URL that will be provider for interacting with evm.
 Will override the 'RPC_URL' in '.env' file
       -s, --slippage <number>        Sets the slippage percentage for the clearing orders, default is 0.001 which is 0.1% -a, --api-key <key>            0x API key, can be set in env variables, Will override the API_KEY env variable if a value passed in CLI